The Works

 Towards the end of each school year, 200 copies of The Works are printed and distributed in CHS.
 Full color and bound, these compact literary/arts magazines contain a unique glimpse into student life through written and visual artwork.

-Ryan is the advisor to the student run magazine.
-In addition to setting deadlines for submissions and magazine design, he also receives nominations for student pieces from their teachers.
+Ryan is the advisor to the student-run magazine.
+In addition to setting deadlines for submissions and magazine design, he receives nominations for student pieces from their teachers.

 For the past two consecutive years, the Works has won the National Scholastic Press Association’s Pacemaker Magazine Award.
 The magazine also recently became a finalist for the 2013 Pacemaker Award.
 Ryan is proud.

-“It’s gratifying that we get recognition outside of school that we’re doing something of quality, but honestly what’s more important to me is that a lot of students who get published in The Works didn’t realize that they have that talent,” Ryan said.
+“It’s gratifying that we get recognition outside of school that we are doing something of quality, but honestly what’s more important to me is that students who get published in The Works didn’t realize that they have that talent,” Ryan said.
 “So it’s a chance to recognize students who don’t always get recognition.”

-CHS Senior Ketan Jain-Poster has been apart of The Works staff since sophomore year.
-As the oldest member on the magazine, Jain-Poster has a lot of experience.
+CHS Senior Ketan Jain-Poster has been a part of The Works staff since sophomore year.
+As the oldest member of the magazine, Jain-Poster has a lot of experience.

 “We all kind of do a little bit of everything,” Jain-Poster said.
-“One week I’ll be working with papers, artwork and literature, and the next week I’ll be coordinating what we’ll be doing and how to get more submissions.”
+“One week I’ll be working with papers, artwork, and literature, and the next week I’ll be coordinating what we will be doing and how to get more submissions.”

 Jain-Poster agrees with Ryan’s message of student recognition.

-“[Working on The Works], you get to review such incredible artwork, and a lot of times you don’t really realize how much talent some of the kids in the school have,” Jain-Poster said.
+“[Working on The Works], you get to review such incredible artwork and a lot of times you don’t realize how much talent some of the kids in the school have,” Jain-Poster said.

 “I’d like to have more of an online presence,” Ryan said.
 “I hope we get more funding and a bigger audience.
-In contrast to Globe and Claymo [The Works] is not a class, so everything happens outside the school day and that’s an issue.
+In contrast to Globe and Claymo, [The Works] is not a class, so everything happens outside the school day.
+That’s an issue.
 We don’t have a big budget to publish the magazine.”

-Trying to address the problem, Jain-Poster has been kept busy by a project for the distribution of the magazine.
+Trying to address the problem, Jain-Poster has been kept busy with a project for the distribution of the magazine.

 New Works staff members are always welcome by Ryan.
-Submission deadline for this year’s Works magazine is March 13th but submissions after this deadline are accepted as well.
+The submission deadline for this year’s Works magazine is March 13th but submissions after this deadline are accepted as well.

-The insight The Works magazine provides into students and their personal expression is truly unique from all other CHS publishings.
+The insight The Works magazine provides into students and their personal expression is truly unique from all other CHS publishing.